andresrgallo/react-mix/README.md

-# Practice react by a mixture of differen types of components
+# Practice react by a mixture of different types of components

 Following list of components: